 Obviously this is a non-exhaustive list that misses out some fairly big names (e.g. Mansell, Häkkinen and Räikkönen).
-It is also a somewhat arbitrary distinction based on the model’s results (Fittipaldi and Angelis could be included, or Moss could be left out).
-However, without ranking every F1 driver in history (which may be something I return to another time) there are always going to be some cuts.
+It is also a somewhat arbitrary distinction based on the model’s results.
+Fittipaldi and Angelis could be included, or Moss could be left out.
+However, without ranking every F1 driver in history there are always going to be some cuts.

 For this ranking I decided to use the driver’s 3rd best year as rated by the model.
 The idea is to strike a balance between consistency and peak performance.

 |6)||Juan Manuel Fangio|

 So, Verstappen is currently considered to be the greatest F1 driver of all time.
 However, due to the power creep factor these results will naturally tend to favour modern drivers.
 How prevalent is that effect?
 It may not be immediately obvious, but it’s actually incredibly strong.
 For example, running the results again with every F1 driver in history we get a pretty shocking outcome: 7 of the top 10 F1 drivers ever by this metric are on the current grid!

 It’s an open question whether this is a fair way to compare drivers from different eras.
 After all, they can only beat the competition in front of them.
 The likes of Fangio, Lauda and Prost would also undoubtedly have been better drivers if they had the ability to use the training, professionalism and technology involved in modern F1.